… Continued …

 If you do believe that you will have benefits from the enhanced recovery program, ask your doctor /surgeon whether you can take it at the hospital you’re going to!

-Pain is the common discomfort after surgery, which is usually dependent on the degree of invasiveness.
+Pain may be the most common discomfort after surgery, which is usually dependent on the degree of invasiveness.
 Painkilling medication is usually prescribed to help soothe your pain.

 It’s also important to pay attention on some possible complications after surgery, such as: